tiagoduarte97/Recommender-systems-for-recommending-biomedical-entities-to-diseases/README.md

 https://raw.githubusercontent.com/DiseaseOntology/HumanDiseaseOntology/main/src/ontology/doid.owl

 Please download the executable from the link above and ensure that all files are in the same folder before running.

+To run the program, simply execute the file named XXX in the command line.